aimldl/aimldl.github.io/kubeflow/kr/1_environment_setup/mach_the_versions_of_docker-kubernetes-kubeflow_chain.md

 * Draft: 2020-07-21 (Tue)

-# Matching the versions of Docker-Kubernetes-Kubeflow Chain
+# Match the versions of Docker-Kubernetes-Kubeflow Chain

 Google search: docker versions compatible with kubernetes